bizazin/bizazin/README.md

 # 🧑‍🦱 About me:
 👋 Hello!
 I am Egor Babaev.

 I am a Unity Developer and a student at V. N. Karazin National University.
-I've had the privilege of working at Realis Network as a Unity developer for a year (founder's Telegram: @exLead).
-My primary interests lie in Game Development, Mathematics and Blockchain. 👀

 Over the course of my journey, I've honed a diverse set of skills, including:

-📌**Unity Engine Mastery:** 2 years experience
+📌**Unity & C#** 3 years experience

-📌**C# Fluency**

 📌**ECS:** Proficient with Entitas, ensuring efficient and scalable game systems

-📌**OOP and SOLID**
+📌Version Control: Proficient in Git.

+📌Third-Party SDK Integration: Experienced in integrating various SDKs into projects.

+📌Multiplayer Game Development: Extensive experience in creating multiplayer games, including matchmaking, lobbies, game object synchronization, and data saving.

+📌Unity Assets: Worked with many Unity assets such as Zenject, Rewired, Obi, Odin, DoTween, RayFire, and PuppetMaster.

+📌Shaders and VFX: Proficient in custom shaders and VFX, including MkToon, ColorProToon 2, and EpicToonFX.

+📌Optimization: Skilled in using tools like Profiler and FrameDebugger for UI and code optimization, including refactoring.
+Experienced in using Logcat.

 📌**DI:** Mastery in Dependency Injection with Zenject

-📌**GUI Excellence:** Expertise in adaptive UI layout, with proficiency in Figma

 📌**UniRx, DOTwenn** and other techologies